Government and Policy

 A panel at the World Health Summit praises vaccine passports, aka “digital health certificates” for allowing freedom of movement despite the fact they were never proven to prevent transmission.

-During last month’s World Health Summit, a panel on “Digital Health Trust Networks” concluded that vaccine passports played key role in facilitating travel and the freedom of movement while ignoring guidance from the World Health Organization (WHO), which published a report in August, 2021 stating:
+During last month’s World Health Summit, a panel on “Digital Health Trust Networks” concluded that vaccine passports played a key role in facilitating travel and the freedom of movement while ignoring guidance from the World Health Organization (WHO), which published a report in August, 2021 stating:

 “A health pass based solely on individual vaccination status may increase the risk of disease spread […] The extent to which each vaccine prevents transmission of SARS-CoV-2 to susceptible individuals remains to be assessed